This job posting is no longer active.

 Reporting directly to the Principal Accounting Supervisor, the responsibilities of the Staff Accounting Supervisor will include, but are not limited to:

-- Supervise, direct and monitor the workload and activities of four staff to ensure revenues are satisfactorily controlled and discrepancies are reported and resolved.
+- Supervise, direct and monitor the workload and activities of three staff to ensure revenues are satisfactorily controlled and discrepancies are reported and resolved.

-- Review all EWR & TEB fixed rent and prepare EWR Flight Fee monthly billing to the airlines.
+- Handle all aviation fixed rent and supervise all Fee monthly billing to the airlines.
 Monitor contract updates made in SAP.
 Prepare/review lease abstracts of detailed billing terms prior to release in SAP through the workflow process.